CuriousLearner/API-stub-generator/README.md

 ## Usage

 Run `pipenv run python serialize_data.py` to generate JSON file named `endpoints_data.json`.
-One can specify the path of the proposed endpoints docs  using `--file_path` option in the above command.
+One can specify the path of the proposed endpoints docs  using `--file-path` option in the above command.

 Run `pipenv run python create_mock_endpoints.py` to generate `app.py` with all the code for the Mocked end points.